vahand/OpenLibrary/README.md

   ...
 ]
 ```
+#### 3. Return a book
-3. Then to return a book back to the library reserve, run the following command:
+Then to return a book back to the library reserve, run the following command:
 ```bash
 curl -X DELETE http://localhost:8080/api/rentings/1 \
 -H 'Content-Type: application/json' \